jamaps/maps/README.md

 # maps
-home to image files of a few of my maps
+home of image files for a few of my maps